TRIQS/dft_tools/doc/guide/BasisRotation.rst

         S.G_iw << SK.extract_G_loc()[0]

 .. warning::
-  One must not forget to also transform the interaction Hamiltonian to the diagonal basis!
+  Before doing the DMFT self-consistency loop, one must not forget to also transform the interaction Hamiltonian to the diagonal basis!
   This can be done with the :meth:`transform_U_matrix` method.
 However, due to different conventions in this method, one must pass the conjugated version of the transformation matrix::